19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 - Pull a lever
 - Pick up an item

-*If playing with abstract distance, these are free to do, within reason.*
+*If playing with abstract distance, these are 'free' to do (within reason).*

 ## Difficult Movement